Celebrating my Mom

 Speaking Words of Comfort

 Have you ever struggled with what to say to someone who has had a beloved family member pass away?
 Or what to say when a cherished pet has moved on?
 Or wondered how to support that person in the months that follow?
-I’ve been giving this some prayerful thought over the past 9 months when family and friends have come to me asking, “What do you need?”, “How can I support you?”, “How can I be present for you?”
-Just asking those questions (in my opinion) is the first step in continuing a healthy relationship with the person going through those big life changing events.
+I’ve been giving this some thought over the past 9 months when family and friends have come to me asking, “What do you need?”, “How can I support you?”, “How can I be present for you?”
+Just asking those questions is the first step in continuing a healthy relationship with the person going through those big life changing events.
 Many people say not to ask questions, to just show up and do, but for me personally, I needed those questions to be asked because it caused me to go to a place I wasn’t comfortable with – it meant that I needed to ask for help.
 This is a lesson I needed to learn (and one I am still learning…)

 The go to phrase in our society is currently, “I am sorry for your loss.”
 I know this may sound odd to some, but I truly do not believe that I have lost anything.
 I experienced a love so pure, so unconditional, so deep that the only way I can describe it is as a gift.
 That’s a real and priceless present – something to behold, to cherish, to celebrate, and to carry forward with you.
 This type of love gives you strength and courage – where loss implicates that you have less than before.
-I have more – I have their loving presence with me at every moment.
-When I think of my Mom and my Kea girl (our dear border collie who recently passed at the age of 15) my heart fills with joy and gratitude – we don’t have any regrets.
+I have their loving presence with me at every moment.
+When I think of my Mom and my Kea girl (our dear border collie who recently passed at the age of 15) my heart fills with joy and gratitude – I don’t have any regrets.
 We loved one another to full capacity, without limits, and with a simple purity that is one of my biggest blessings.

 Honestly, there is no perfect phrase listed here – the perfect thing to say is what is found truly and deeply in your heart – we just have to be present enough to hear what that is.
 In a world of constant entertainment, social media, binge watching shows is the norm, it’s hard to connect with that inner voice and to have the quiet space to listen.
 I encourage you to go to that place as much as you can – it’s where healing and progress occurs.